What Causes White Spots on the Throat: Symptoms, and Treatment

 Symptoms of oral thrush:

-with Oral thrush has other symptoms other than white spots on the throat
+A patient with oral thrush has other symptoms other than white spots on the throat,

 including: